SeanHeelan/claude_opus_cve_2023_0266/README.md

 # Setup

 pip install the `anthropic` and `python-dotenv` packages.
 Copy `.env.example` to `.env` and insert your Claude 3 API key in it.
-You can then run `main.py` and `original.py`.
+You can then run `main.py`, `original.py` and `multistage.py`.
 See below for what these files do.
+All files take the code directory to analyse as their first argument. `res` contains the buggy code and `res_patched` contains the patched code.

 # Opus Finds CVE-2023-0266?